-Charles and Ray were the designers of the MUSEUM OF MODERN ART’s first GOOD DESIGN exhibition, described in this January 16, 1950 press release: “A spectacular showing of more than 250 home furnishings objects of modern design were put on display today when the “Good Design” exhibition, sponsored by The Museum of Modern Art of New York and The Merchandise Mart of Chicago, was officially opened…”
+Charles and Ray were the designers for the Museum of Modern Art’s first Good Design exhibition, described in this press release from January 16, 1950: “A spectacular showing of more than 250 home furnishings objects of modern design were put on display today when the ‘Good Design’ exhibition, sponsored by The Museum of Modern Art of New York and The Merchandise Mart of Chicago, was officially opened…”

 “The objects put on display are the products of many of America’s most progressive manufacturers and handicrafters and range from a new magnetized soap holder to a huge modern 12-foot divan with adjustable legs.
 Many of the objects shown were created by some of America’s foremost designers, including such names as Edward Wormley, Dorothy Liebes, J. O. Reinecke and Charles Eames.
-Eames, assisted by his wife Ray, also designed the space for the exhibition.”
+Eames, assisted by his wife Ray, also designed the space for the exhibition.

-“The entire exhibition is exuberant and fresh, and according to Edgar Kaufmann, Jr., director of “Good Design”, it is the first attempt ever made to present a permanent showing of the best new modern products in the field of home furnishings that are available to consumers.
-All home furnishings are included such as furniture, rugs, lamps, appliances, housewares and fabrics.”
+“The entire exhibition is exuberant and fresh, and according to Edgar Kaufmann, Jr., director of ‘Good Design’, it is the first attempt ever made to present a permanent showing of the best new modern products in the field of home furnishings that are available to consumers.
+All home furnishings are included such as furniture, rugs, lamps, appliances, housewares and fabrics.

-“All the objects in the showing were chosen by the selection committee, which was composed of Kaufmann; Meyric Rogers, curator of decorative arts of the Chicago Art Institute, and Alexander Girard.”
+“All the objects in the showing were chosen by the selection committee, which was composed of Kaufmann; Meyric Rogers, curator of decorative arts of the Chicago Art Institute, and Alexander Girard…”

-Eames Spotting finds some interesting facts in the “List of Objects Exhibited.”
-Of the thirty three items of “Furniture,” eight were designed by the Eames Office.
+There are some interesting facts in the “List of Objects Exhibited.”
+Of the thirty-three items of “Furniture,” eight were designed by the Eames Office.
 Runner up for most furniture designs in the exhibition was Edward J. Wormley, with six.
-The “Eames Team” increases its “lead” when Fabrics are taken into account.
-“Crosspatch” by Ray Eames was included yet there were no Edward J. Wormley fabrics.
-The Eames designs emphasized economy, durability, usefulness, and beauty.
-In particular they were positioned to be very affordable so it seems hardly fair to compare Eames and Wormley designs.
+Charles and Ray increase their lead when Fabrics are taken into account.
+“Crosspatch” by Ray Eames was included.
+The Eames products emphasized economy, durability, usefulness, and beauty.
+In particular, they were positioned to be very affordable, making it hard to compare Eames and Wormley designs.